privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ## Getting vouched for

-The trust system boils down to one question asked on your behalf, every session: *who vouches for this party?* Nobody — low, and the wallet warns.
-Somebody credible — medium, and the wallet says so.
-Yivi itself — high, and the wallet shows it, because we have done the work to stand behind that party contractually.
+The new trust levels will arrive in an upcoming release of the Yivi app.
+What they boil down to is one question, asked on your behalf every session: *who vouches for this party?* Nobody — low, and the wallet will warn you.
+Somebody credible — medium, and the wallet will say so.
+Yivi itself — high, and the wallet will show it.

 If you are running a verifier — or an issuer — and you would rather have your users greeted by your verified name than by a warning screen, that last rung is where you want to be, and getting there is a conversation away: reach us at [support@yivi.app](mailto:support@yivi.app).